 Whether you are searching for a commercial real estate investment property or have decided that purchasing makes more sense than leasing, a tenant rep will be able to walk you through the process.

-Just as a tenant rep knows about market rental rates and which space are available to lease, they will also likely know of comparable sales in the market and which properties may be available for purchase.
+Just as a tenant rep knows about market rental rates and which spaces are available to lease, they will also likely know of comparable sales in the market and which properties may be available for purchase.
 This type of information can be difficult to find, especially in Texas, where sale prices do not have to be disclosed, so having an experienced tenant rep handling the research can save you a significant amount of time.

-Just as a tenant representation broker can assist you with the purchase of a property, should you want to sell existing property, a tenant representation broker can also assist in this process as well.
+Just as a tenant representation broker can assist you with the purchase of a property, should you want to sell an existing property, a tenant representation broker can also assist in this process as well.